remix-run/remix/decisions/0007-remix-on-react-router-6-4-0.md

 The high level approach is as follows

 1. SSR data loading
-    1. Update `handleResourceRequest` to use `createStaticHandler` behind an ENV flag
+    1. Update `handleResourceRequest` to use `createStaticHandler` behind a flag
-        1. Get unit and integration tests asserting both flows?
+        1. Aim to get unit and integration tests asserting both flows if possible
     2. Update `handleDataRequest` in the same manner
     3. Update `handleDocumentRequest` in the same manner
         1. Confirm unit and integration tests are all passing